kalxas/rasdaman/doc/main/04_ql-guide.rst

 no danger from this side).
 For example, if 5 is defined to mean null then addition of two non-null values, such as 2+3, yields a null.

-every bit pattern in the range of a numeric type can appear in the database, so no bit pattern is left to represent "null".
+Every bit pattern in the range of a numeric type can appear in the database, so no bit pattern is left to represent "null".
 If such a thing is desired, then the database designer must provide, e.g., a separate bit map indicating the status for each cell.